tagohd/mono/Characters/Case Weston.md

 ![[case_weston.jpg]]
 Wolfwood == Case, Vash == Luke #Cite/TV/Trigun98 [tvRefType:: Trigun/Character]

+Not just in personality/appearance.
+He also has a big fuck-off gun shaped like a cross.

 Maybe instead of meeting Luke in Rhapsody, he works at [[The Old Silver Mine]] for [[James Redawić|James]], or is otherwise another apprentice of James.

+OOOH!
+Maybe he's an [[Institute for the Magical Arts & Sciences|IMAS]] auditor sent to investigate James (so, he's not just Wolfwood; he's also Milly[^1]).
+IMAS caught wind that James is researching the spell [[Destroy Legendary Artifact]], and being a group of huge nerds, they aren't too happy about the possibility of priceless [[Legendary Artifacts]] being destroyed.
+Unlike Meryl and Milly, he's undercover.

+[^1]: Personality-wise, he's probably more similar to Meryl, but Milly also has a big fuck-off gun, and that's an important part of Case's character.

+>[!question] Undercover as what?
+>Maybe he works at the museum after all.
+He hasn't been able to find out much about James's plan, but he has learned a lot about turn-of-the-century mining techniques.
+(See: [[James Redawić#James, THE MUSEUM OWNER?]])

+%%
+sudoMajor:: New Case backstory?!
+Priority:: 5
+#majorChange #unseenByLun
+%%

 # The Things He Does For Love
 Maybe [[Luke Campbell|Luke]] fights [[CURSED AL]] for the first time and is woefully unprepared, and Case steps in to help Luke out.
 Then when Luke fights AL for the last time, Case ends up sacrificing himself.
 (Cf: [[(6) June 2023 Chat Logs]] and [[Repo organization]]) #Cite/Game/Mega-Man-X [gameRefType:: MMX/Plot]